NYPD investigating vandalism of the George Floyd statue in Brooklyn as a hate crime - KTVZ

 A statue of George Floyd that was unveiled in New York on Juneteenth by Floyd’s brother was vandalized early Thursday morning and police are investigating the incident as a hate crime, a law enforcement official told CNN.

 Black spray paint was daubed on the face of the statue and over the inscription on the base.
-“PATRIOTFRONT.US,” was stenciled with white spray paint on the pedestal, the New York Police Department said.
+The name of a website was stenciled with white spray paint on the pedestal, the New York Police Department said.

-Patriot Front is a “white nationalist hate group,” according to the Southern Poverty Law Center.
+The site painted onto the pedestal supports Patriot Front, a “white nationalist hate group,” according to the Southern Poverty Law Center.

 The six-foot statue is on display on Flatbush Avenue in Brooklyn for several weeks before it is scheduled to move to Union Square in Manhattan in July.